nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 This bookmark section consists of how the bookmark feature is implemented.
 The bookmark feature is implemented similarly to the main architecture, however, in a smaller scale and a more bookmark-specific way.
-Figure 1 illustrates the general overview, the associations and the multiplicity of the bookmark classes.
+The figure below illustrates the general overview, the associations and the multiplicity of the bookmark classes.

 ![Bookmark Class Diagram](Images/BookmarkDG/BookmarkRun_Class.png)